giltayar/ode-to-node/README.md

 # ode-to-node
-"Ode To Node": The Code for the ReactNext 2016 Lightning Talk
+"Ode To Node": The Code for the ReactNext 2016 Talk